kakRostropovich/EmmetOneLine/README.md

 2. Clone or [download](https://github.com/kakRostropovich/sublime-emmet-css-from-one-line/archive/master.zip) git repository into your packages folder (in ST, find Browse Packages... menu item to open this folder)
 3. Restart ST editor (if required)

+**Usage:**

+Just type by a space the usual Emmett-shortcuts at the end of press Ctrl-Tab ( or other combination of your choice ).

 [@kakRostropovich](https://twitter.com/kakrostropovich)